-Table 1.6.b.1 presents the operating budget for the CUNY Graduate School of Public Health, each year from FY 2011-2015.
-Funding is derived from five sources: tuition, state appropriations, direct costs from extramural grants and contracts, indirect cost recovery, and University funded grants and contracts.
-Indirect cost recovery, and University funded grants and contracts.
+Table 1.6.b.1 presents the operating budget for the CUNY Graduate School of Public Health, each year from FY 2011-2015.24 Funding is derived from five sources: tuition, state appropriations, direct costs from extramural grants and contracts, indirect cost recovery, and University funded grants and contracts.25

 The University and each college have a tuition-collection target.
 Tuition collected by the University is part of its state tax-levy appropriation.
 Each campus is allocated a base budget from the University and projects its tuition collection based on its total enrollment.
 Each campus remits its tuition collection to the University.
 Collections above the targeted amount are used by each college to balance its respective financial plan and/or fund specific initiatives.
 The tuition over-collection typically represents less than 5% of the colleges' overall base operating budgets and varies from year to year contingent on each college's financial plan and tuition collection.
 During this transitional year, the targets will be held at the revenue base for 2015-2016.
-After that, tuition revenue above target will be distributed between the School (66%) and the department (33%).
+After that, tuition revenue above target will be distributed between the School (67%) and the department (33%).